sopra-steria-norge/cloud-akademiet-course-files/5_Containerize_application_and_run_locally.md

-# Add Docker support for your application and run container locally with it's own database - HOW TO
+# Add Docker support for your application and run container locally with its own database - HOW TO

 ## Starting branch
 [workshop-run-container-local-dev](https://github.com/sopra-steria-norge/WhoOwesWhat-net8/tree/workshop-run-container-local-dev)